-When my husband died a couple of years ago, I spent a lot of time in sadness, grief, and guilt over what I could have done differently.
+When my husband died many years ago, I spent a lot of time in sadness, grief, and guilt over what I could have done differently.

 I knew that I did not have control over a car accident, but I did ask myself what I could have done or said to him on the days, months, and years leading up to it.

 Was I kind enough?
 Did I tell him I loved him often?
 Did I make too much of a big deal over small things?

 As a practitioner of Ayurvedic medicine, I used to only on focus on lifestyle, dietary, and herbal recommendations to create a fulfilling, peaceful, and healthy life.
 On a regular basis, I suggested these changes to patients to help them reach their health and wellness goals.